Banking, Money and Taxes in Oman

 - Signature Specimen (SS) Card – available from the bank

-- In addition, it is highly recommended (though not always essential) to take along a copy of your tenancy or lease agreement showing proof of your address in Oman, and to supply recent bank statements and a letter of reference from your bank back home
+- In addition, it is highly recommended (though not always essential) to take along a copy of tenancy or lease agreement showing proof of address in Oman, and to supply recent bank statements and a letter of reference from an expat's bank back home

 The three main types of bank account in Oman are:

 ►Current accounts: These are typically multi-currency accounts, with account tracking, debit card and cheque facilities.
-Current accounts are ideal for everyday use, providing easy access to funds, and with no monthly limits on banking transactions (except ATM withdrawals)
+Current accounts are ideal for everyday use, providing easy access to funds, and with no monthly limits on transactions (except ATM withdrawals).

 ►Deposit accounts: These accounts, available in a range of foreign currencies, are ideal for those who will be in Oman for a long period of time and who are intent on saving money.
-Typically, your money will be 'locked' into an account for a fixed period of time at a fixed rate of interest, with access to your funds only being granted upon completion of the investment period
+Typically money will be 'locked' into an account for a fixed period of time at a fixed rate of interest, with access to funds only being granted upon completion of the investment period.

 Taxes in Oman

-One of the great incentives for expats moving to Oman is that there is no personal or income tax levied against your salary each month.
+One of the great incentives for expats moving to Oman is that there is no personal or income tax levied against monthly salaries.
 There are no tax forms to be completed, and no returns to file with the Ministry of Finance.
-The only possible deduction from your Omani salary will be a 6.5 percent contribution to a social security fund for welfare benefits and old age pensions; however, it is feasible that your employer will waive this obligation as well.
+The only possible deduction from an Omani salary will be a 6.5 percent contribution to a social security fund for welfare benefits and old age pensions, but some employers waive this obligation too.

-Before getting too excited, however, expats are strongly advised to research whether a double taxation avoidance agreement (DTAA) exists between Oman and their country of origin.
-If no such agreement exists they will have to pay tax in their country of origin on the money they earn in Oman.
+Expats are strongly advised to research whether a double taxation avoidance agreement (DTAA) exists between Oman and their country of origin.
+If no such agreement exists, they will have to pay tax in their country of origin on the money they earn in Oman.